Henry-Sarabia/igdb/README.md

 <img align="right" src="https://raw.githubusercontent.com/Henry-Sarabia/igdb/master/img/gopherigdb.png">

+**Recently updated to support IGDB V3!**

-Communicate with the [Internet Game Database API](https://api.igdb.com/) quickly and easily with the `igdb` [Go](https://golang.org/) package.
-With the `igdb` client, you can retrieve extensive information on any number of video games, characters, companies, reviews, media, and [much more](https://api.igdb.com/features).
+Communicate with the [Internet Game Database API](https://www.igdb.com/api) quickly and easily with the `igdb` [Go](https://golang.org/) package.
+With the `igdb` client, you can retrieve extensive information on any number of video games, characters, companies, media, artwork and [much more](https://api-docs.igdb.com/#endpoints).
 Every IGDB API endpoint is supported!
-You can go [here](https://igdb.github.io/api/endpoints/) for the full list of endpoints.

 If you would like to help the Go `igdb` project, please submit a pull request - it's always greatly appreciated.